Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 The famous view of Shunyo Bridge and the cherry blossoms illuminated at night at Hirosaki Park. | Photo by iStock.com/CHENG FENG CHIANG

-Hirosaki’s 2,600 trees are late-bloomers and give those who are arriving a little late in the season a second chance at seeing the famous petals.
-There will be food stalls and a festival feel with around ¥500 entry fees required to go into the different grounds.
-They have row boats to explore the moat and a loop bus to get you there from the station, so it’s an easy day out in Aomori!
+Hirosaki’s 2,600 trees are late bloomers, offering a second chance to see the famous cherry blossom petals.
+There will be food stalls and a festival feel, with around ¥500 entry fees required to go into the different grounds.
+They have row boats to explore the moat, and a loop bus to get you there from the station, so it’s an easy day out in Aomori.

 Hiroshima events